vaughankraska/timeseries_analysis/final_document.md

 Multiple R-squared:  0.9384,	Adjusted R-squared:  0.9383
 F-statistic: 6.253e+04 on 3 and 12324 DF,  p-value: < 2.2e-16
 ```

+Where `y1` and `y2` represent one and two time steps behind the current value of the discharge data `y0`, and `x2` represents the two step behind value of the input variable (precipitation).

-And gave residuals in the form of:
+The above model gave residuals in the form of:

 ![](plots/residuals_eta_t.png){width=.90}